Kozea/WeasyPrint/docs/using.rst

 This low-level API gives you access to each page and their size (which may vary within the same document!).
-You can then paint just a subset of the pages, each page separately, or even use any type of cairo surface for ouput other than PDF and PNG.
+You can then paint just a subset of the pages, each page separately, or even use any type of cairo surface for ouput other than PDF or PNG.

 .. automethod:: HTML.render
 .. autoclass:: Page